-Neuroscientists have recently established that emotion is the prime organizing force shaping how we cope with life’s challenges.
-Now psychotherapists are beginning to learn how to work with emotion, rather than trying to control it or creating change through purely cognitive or behavioral means.
+Neuroscientists have recently established emotion is the prime force shaping how we cope with life’s challenges.
+Psychotherapists are beginning to learn how to work with emotion, rather than trying to control it or creating change through purely cognitive or behavioral means.

 “God guard me from those thoughts men think in the mind alone.
 He that sings a lasting song, thinks in a marrow-bone.”—W. B. Yeats.